pichayakorn/wd02-charcafe/README.md

 - Do not develop on `main` branch, create another branch instead.
 - `Fetch` every time before `push` or `pull`.
 - `Commit` when your work are done enough with short and strong message.
-- Because you are contributor, please do not `merge` branch by your self with out asking leader's permission.
+- Because you are contributor, please do not `merge` branch by your self without asking leader's permission.

 ## 🛠️ @Contributor
 - 1911310124 Kornkanok Samrit